katonic-dev/explainit/docs/faq.md

 **A**: This Application majorly revolves around 3 main topics:
  - Data Drift: Data-drift is defined as a variation in the production data from the data that was used to test and validate the model before deploying it in production.
- - Concept DRift: In machine learning, predictive modeling, and data mining, concept drift is the gradual change in the relationships between input data and output data in the underlying problem.
+ - Concept Drift: In machine learning, predictive modeling, and data mining, concept drift is the gradual change in the relationships between input data and output data in the underlying problem.
 The ‘concept’ in question is the unknown and hidden relationship between input and output variables.
  - Data Quality: Data quality indicates how reliable a given dataset is.
 The data’s quality will affect the user’s ability to make accurate decisions regarding the subject of their study.
 For example, if the data is collected from incongruous sources at varying times, it may not actually function as a good indicator for planning and decision-making.

 High-quality data is collected and analyzed using a strict set of guidelines that ensure consistency and accuracy.
 Meanwhile, lower-quality data often does not track all of the affecting variables or has a high-degree of error.